aimanfazal/simon-says-game/README.md

+# Simon Says Game

-**Simon Says Game -** A modern and visually appealing recreation of the classic "Simon Says" memory game.
+A modern and visually appealing recreation of the classic "Simon Says" memory game.
 This project challenges players to remember and replicate a growing sequence of colored button flashes.

 **_Features_**